Ranking hierarchical multi-label classification results with mLPRs: Experiments

-\item \textbf{Disease diagnosis data set}. \cite{huang2010} studied the disease diagnosis problem using the UMLS directed acyclic graph and public microarray data sets from the National Center for Biotechnology Information (NCBI) Gene Expression Omnibus (GEO).
-They collected data from 100 studies, including a total of 196 data sets and 110 disease classes.
-The 110 classes represent 110 nodes, which are grouped into 24 connected DAGs (Figure \ref{fig:disease_diag_graph_all}); see Appendix \ref{appendix:char_real_data} for further detail.
-In general, this graph has three properties: \begin{enumerate} \item It is shallow rather than deep. \item It is scattered rather than highly connected. \item Data redundancy occurs, e.g., for some nodes, all of the positive instances are also positive for the associated child nodes. \end{enumerate}
+\begin{itemize} \item \textbf{Disease diagnosis dataset}. \citet{huang2010} studied the problem of disease diagnosis using the UMLS DAG and public microarray datasets from the National Center for Biotechnology Information (NCBI) Gene Expression Omnibus (GEO).
+They collected data from 100 studies, including a total of { 196 datasets} and 110 disease classes.
+The 110 classes are represented by 110 nodes, which are grouped into 24 connected DAGs (Figure \ref{fig:disease_diag_graph_all}); see Supplement D.2 for further detail.
+In general, this graph has three properties: (i) It is shallow rather than deep; (ii) It is scattered rather than highly connected; (iii) Data redundancy occurs, e.g., for some nodes, all of the positive instances are also positive for the associated child nodes.

-\item \textbf{RCV1v2}.
-This is the Reuters Corpus Volume I (RCV1) data set, which we included as the basis for a text categorization task.
-The raw data contains $800,000$ manually categorized newswire stories.
-In this study, we used the corrected version RCV1v2, which contains $30,000$ samples in total and $103$ categories.
-These categories are grouped into four trees representing four groups: \textit{corporate/industrial}, containing $34$ classes; \textit{economics}, containing $26$ classes; \textit{government/social}, containing $11$ classes; and \textit{markets}, containing $32$ classes.
-The hierarchy for RCV1v2 and other details can be found in \citet{lewis2004rcv1}. \end{itemize}
+\item \textbf{RCV1v2}. { This is the Reuters Corpus Volume I (RCV1) dataset from a text categorization application.} The raw data consists of $800,000$ manually categorized newswire stories.
+For this study, we used the corrected version, RCV1v2, which includes $30,000$ stories and $103$ categories.
+These categories are organized into four hierarchical trees representing different groups: \textit{corporate/industrial} with $34$ classes, \textit{economics} with $26$ classes, \textit{government/social} with $11$ classes, and \textit{markets} with $32$ classes.
+The class hierarchy and additional details can be found in \citet{lewis2004rcv1}. \end{itemize}

+{ These three datasets each represent a distinct data quality scenario that aligns with one of the three variants of our method: $\widehat{mLPR}$-HierRank-indpt, $\widehat{mLPR}$-HierRank-full, and $\widehat{mLPR}$-HierRank-nbh, respectively.
+The synthetic dataset, with the highest-quality training samples, offers the most favorable conditions for estimating $\widehat{mLPR}$ accurately.
+In contrast, the disease diagnosis dataset, with limited and noisy training data, poses the greatest challenge.\footnote{ Accordingly, we report C-HMCNN results only on the disease diagnosis dataset, as it is the most challenging.
+Its performance on the other datasets is comparable to that of our $\widehat{mLPR}$-based methods and is omitted for brevity.} The RCV1v2 dataset lies between the two, moderately difficult due to its scale and class diversity.
+RCV1v2 is also used to illustrate the importance of training the first-stage classifiers and mLPR models on separate data subsets. }